Bob Hurley "2016 Surf Culture"

 One of Surfer magazine’s “25 most powerful people in surfing"

 Born in Canada, Hurley moved to Orange County with his family in 1963 and began surfing at age 13.
-By the time he was 21, Hurley was an established boardbuilder, going on to work for Infinity, Wave Tools and Lightning Bolt before opening a small factoryretail outlet in Huntington Beach called Hurley Surfboards.
-And while his shaping progressed, in 1983, he bought the U.S. license for Australian surfwear brand Billabong, which was relatively unknown in the States at the time.
+By the time he was 21, Hurley was an established shaper, going on to work for Infinity, Wave Tools and Lightning Bolt before opening a small factory-retail outlet in Huntington Beach called Hurley Surfboards.
+And while his board-building progressed, in 1983, he bought the U.S. license for Australian surfwear brand Billabong, which was relatively unknown in America at the time.

-Thanks to Hurley’s ingenious strategies and top-shelf business mind, Billabong USA boomed throughout the ‘80s and ‘90s.
+Thanks to Hurley’s ingenious marketing strategies and top-shelf business mind, Billabong U.S.A. boomed throughout the ‘80s and ‘90s.
 Billabong proved its staying power in the American market by sponsoring top international surfers, high-end pro contests and producing a library of popular surf videos.

 PHOTO: The Hurley brand is always one of the hottest lines in the surf industry.